klaytn/klaytn-docs/docs/dapp/developer-tools/wallets/wallet-libraries/web3Modal.md

 );
 ```

-# Working with smart contract
+# Working with a smart contract

-With the web3Auth provider and signer object, you can make contract interactions such as writing to and reading from a smart contract deployed to the blockchain.
+With the Web3Modal provider and signer object, you can make contract interactions such as writing to and reading from a smart contract deployed to the blockchain.

-1. **Write to Contract**
+1. **Writing to a Contract**

 ```js
 // add to existing useState hook